Friday, January 30, 2026

 No safety net.

-You didn’t grow up with my quiet fears,
+You didn’t grow up with my constant fears,

 or carry the long-term effects of a head injury from 2010